LandonTClipp/LandonTClipp.github.io/docs/blog/posts/golang-profile-guided-optimizations.md

 ### `pgoinlinecdfthreshold`

 The way to read this variable is "Profile Guided Optimization Inline Cumulative Distribution Function Threshold".
 Wow, what a mouthful!
-Simply put, this threshold sets the lower bound that the _cumulative weights_ of a function node and all its sub-nodes must have in order to be considered hot.
+Simply put, this threshold sets the lower bound that the weight of a function must have in order to be considered hot.
 Let's take a look at what this means in practice.
 We'll set a `pgoinlinecdfthreshold=90` and run the PGO build and graph the DOT notation conveniently provided to us.
 Note that we've already generated _one_ `default.pgo` profile by simply running the program without any optimizations applied.

 ```
 $ go build .